zzzprojects/docs/entityframework.net/pages/thirdpartylibraries/libraries/ef-extensions.md

 ## Bulk Operations Methods

-Bulk operation methods give you additional flexibility by allowing to customize options such as primary key, columns, include childs entities and more.
+Bulk operation methods give you additional flexibility by allowing you to customize options such as primary key, columns, including child entities, and more.

 They are also faster than **BulkSaveChanges** since they don't use the ChangeTracker and doesn't call the **DetectChanges** method.